Welcome to the Kingdom Guidebook 2 section! The guidebook contains stats of Kingdom characters up to the end of the Rao Ai rebellion arc.

 247BC: King ZhuangXiang dies.
 Ying Zheng(Ei Sei) ascends the throne.

 241BC: Coalition army led by Zhao’s Pang Nuan(Houken) and Chu’s Lord ChunShen(Shushinkun) invaded Qin.
-The coalition army were defeated at Hangu Pass(Kankoku Pass) and turned towards Qi, who did not join the war.
+The coalition army was defeated at Hangu Pass(Kankoku Pass) and turned towards Qi, who did not join the war.

 238BC: Ying Zheng’s coming of age ceremony was met with Lao Ai’s(Rao Ai) rebellion.
 The rebellion as quelled and Rao Ai was executed.
 The same year, King Kaolie of Chu dies and Lord Chunshen(Shunshinkun) was killed by Li Yuan(Ri En).
 It was recorded that the 2 children that the Queen Mother had with Rao Ai were also executed in history.